telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 ### About

-The **About** command opens a dialog window that provides information about the current version and build date of the Fiddler Everywhere client.
+The **About** command opens a dialog window that provides information about the Fiddler Everywhere client's current version and build date.

 ![the About dialog](../images/menu/menu-help-about.png)